Battle by the Lakeshore

-|Place||western Gods Eye, the riverlands|
+|Place||Western Gods Eye, the riverlands|

-|Result||victory for the blacks|
+|Result||Victory for the blacks|

 The army of westermen were attacked at dawn the next morning.
 The Winter Wolves led the attack, charging the Lannister spearmen five times.
 Attacked by the blacks from three sides, the Lannister soldiers were forced into the Gods Eye.
 Many died fighting amongst the lake's reeds, while others drowned trying to escape.

 Two thousand soldiers were killed in the Battle by the Lakeshore, making it the bloodiest land battle of the war.
 The high number of casualties led to it also being called the Fishfeed.
 The blacks lost Lords Frey, Bigglestone, and Charlton, while two thirds of the northern soldiers were killed or wounded.
-The greens lost their commander, Lord Lefford, as well as Lords Swyft and Reyne and the knights Clarent Crakehall and Tyler Hill.
+The greens lost their commander, Lord Lefford, as well as Lords Swyft and Reyne and the knights Clarent Crakehall and Emory Hill.

 In response to the greens' crushing defeat, Prince Aemond and Ser Criston Cole abandoned Harrenhal, with Aemond waging guerilla war atop Vhagar and Criston heading south to find Lord Ormund Hightower.